Skip to main content

 PSYC 5319 - Cognitive and Learning Theories of Psychology

-PSYC 6310 - Career Counseling and Lifestyle Development
+PSYC 6310 - Applied Psychology in Consultation, Career Guidance, and Lifestyle Development

 PSYC 6312 - Child, Adolescent and Adult Psychopathology I